-4.11.
+3.11.
 Land Use and Planning

-Tak ole 3-10: Land Use and Planning Wo ould the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy or regulation? adopted for the purpose of avoiding or mitigating an environmental effect? Х
+Tab able 3-11: Land Use and Planning Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? Х b) Х